ARCTraining/swd3_sw_dev/08-testing_overview.md

 A useful quantitative metric to consider is **test coverage**.
-Using additional tools it is possible to determine, on a line-by-line basis, the proportion of a codebase that is being exercised by its tests.
+Using additional tools it is possible to determine, on a line-by-line basis, the proportion of a codebase (your total program) that is being *exercised* by its tests.
 This can be useful to ensure, for instance, that all logical branching points within the code are being used by the test inputs.